Browse approved programs, read student evaluations, and learn about petitioning

 Approval of Courses

-It is essential that you have your courses approved by the Registrar before you finalize your registration once overseas.
-You will be sent the online course approval form and it is your responsibility to review the academic policies for study abroad and submit the form online.
+It is essential that you have your courses approved by the Registrar before you finalize your registration while away.
+You will be sent the online course approval form and it is your responsibility to review the academic policies for study away and submit the form online.

 Settling into your new surroundings can be invigorating - but also challenging and stressful.
 Most students find themselves riding waves of excitement and exhaustion.
 It is a natural part of the experience to feel a wide range of emotions.
 Your program or host university can offer resources to help you settle in, but you can always contact us, too!